 Hediste diversicolor, the key characterizing species, occurs across all variant sub-biotopes and as such is resistant to the salinity range, from reduced to full, that the various sub-biotopes occur within.
 Hediste diversicolor is a euryhaline species, able to tolerate a range of salinities from fully marine seawater down to 5 psu or less (Barnes, 1994).
-Limecola balthica is found in brackish and fully saline waters, although it is more common in brackish waters (Clay, 1967b) so may tolerate variable saliniity.
-Seitz (2011) found that the distribution of Limecola balthica across a salinity gradient between a minimum and maximum of 8.8psu to 19 psu in Cheaspeake Bay was not influenced by salinity.
-Instead, resource availability was the principal influence on Limecola balthica.
-McLusky & Allan (1976) reported that Limecola balthica (as Macoma balthica) failed to grow at 41 psu.
+Seitz (2011) found that the distribution of Macoma balthica across a salinity gradient between a minimum and maximum of 8.8psu to 19 psu in Cheaspeake Bay was not influenced by salinity.
+Instead, resource availability was the principal influence on Macoma balthica.
+McLusky & Allan (1976) reported that Macoma balthica failed to grow at 41 psu.
 It is likely that Macoma balthica would be tolerant of an increase in salinity category to fully marine but further increases to >40‰ are likely to affect growth and condition.